SchumacherFM/Magento-Markdown/README.md

 <?php echo Mage::helper('markdown')->render($_description, [array $options] ); ?>
 ```

 Catalog product and category description fields have already enabled the markdown feature in the backend.
+For the frontend
+you have to implement the above mentioned code.

 CMS pages (instance of Mage_Cms_Model_Page) and blocks (instance of Mage_Cms_Block_Block and
-Mage_Cms_Block_Widget_Block) will be rendered automatically ... but only if the detection tag is present.
+Mage_Cms_Block_Widget_Block) will be rendered automatically but only if the detection tag is present.

-Magento Widgets and Variables will be automatically preserved:
+Magento Widgets and Variables will be automatically preserved and correctly rendered:

 ```
 {{(widget|config|media|...) ... }}